TheNoobInventor/lidarbot/README.md

 |3| Screwdriver set|
 |4| Double-sided tape|

+Additionally, some nylon stand-offs were used in between the Raspberry Pi 4 and its 3D printed stand to make it easier to plug in the USB power cable from the powerbank.

 ### Project Wiring and Assembly

 The electronic components of the lidarbot are connected as shown below.